xma711/notebook/programming/c++/README.md

 a completely separate/device process may write to.

 This is to prevent the compiler optimizes the codes regarding the volatile variable away.
-This kinda forces the compiler to make sure everytime we need to read/write the value, it will do it;
+This kinda forces the compiler to make sure every time we need to read/write the value, it will do it;
 instead of assuming the value is not changed since last read/write.

 Another explanation is that by declaring an object to be volatile, we are telling the compiler that